 2019’s entering its final days.
 So perhaps unsurprisingly—as I am the world’s most basic human being—I’ve been thinking about what’s happened in the last twelve months.
 Not just for myself, though there’s been quite a bit of that.
-(I took a new job; I attended a brilliant conference; we said goodbye to our dear little cat; I recently left my job to venture back out on my own.)
+(I took a new job; I attended a brilliant conference; we said goodbye to our dear little cat; I recently left my role at Vox to restart my design practice.
 But I’ve also been wondering about the industry you and I work in.

 Recently, I’ve been thinking about how quaint some parts of my talk feel.
 After effectively giving Ring doorbells away to law enforcement agencies, Amazon has created “video-sharing partnerships” with hundreds of police forces here in the United States.
 Microsoft was recently awarded a $10B contract with the United States Department of Defense.
 And in advance of the 2020 presidential elections, Facebook has signaled it will continue to sell political ads, which are exempt from rules banning misinformation.
 Things feel like they’re accelerating, and at a much greater scale.